yoep/spring-boot-starter-javafx/README.md

 # Spring Boot JavaFX starter

 Spring Boot starter for easy integration with JavaFX.
-This library provides easy integration with JavaJX as well as additional helpers for loading & managing JavaFX views in Spring.
+This library provides easy integration with JavaFX as well as additional helpers for loading & managing JavaFX views in Spring.

 ## Maven